About this event

 AUDIENCE: Designed for school and diocesan leadership, diverse learning specialists, wellbeing staff, counsellors, pastoral support teams and Principals.

-FORMAT: The program includes keynote addresses and four dedicated workshop streams for CRRE, CVE, Diverse Learning and Mental Health.
+FORMAT: The programme includes keynote addresses from Tom Bennett (UK) OBE and Dr Mark Williams recently featured on 60 Minutes, and four dedicated workshop streams for CRRE, CVE, Diverse Learning and Mental Health.

 Keynote Speakers

-Emeritus Professor Donna Cross OAM is a globally recognised expert in bullying prevention who has led major anti-bullying initiatives, particularly in Australia.
+Emeritus Professor Donna Cross OAM is a globally recognised expert in bullying prevention who has led major anti-bullying initiatives.
 Her work focuses on evidence-based strategies to reduce bullying and improve the mental health and social-emotional wellbeing of children and adolescents.

-Professor Cross was appointed to guide a statewide approach to anti-bullying in NSW schools.
+Professor Cross was appointed in 2022 to guide a statewide approach to anti-bullying in NSW schools.

 "This Framework is designed to support schools with high quality evidence to identify where they should focus their efforts and resources to reduce bullying behaviour, and to stop doing what the research tells us is ineffective."